£1,500 loan

 Before you apply for a loan for £1,500, you might want to consider these alternatives first:

 - Arranged overdraft – your bank may be willing to offer you an arranged overdraft.
 This lets you borrow money through your current account by spending more than you have in the account.
-Students are most likely to benefit from this option as they can get interest-free overdrafts.
+You’ll need to get in touch with your bank to find out what rate of interest may be on offer.